Jonttufantti/factorial-package/README.md

 bash
 Copy code
 npm install factorial-package
-Replace factorial-package with the actual name of your npm package if it's different.

 Usage
-After installation, you can require the package in your JavaScript code:
+After installation, you can import the package in your JavaScript code:

+Using CommonJS:
 javascript
 Copy code
 const factorial = require('factorial-package');

 console.log(factorial(5)); // Outputs: 120
+Using ES Modules:
+javascript
+Copy code
+import factorial from 'factorial-package';

+console.log(factorial(5)); // Outputs: 120
 API
 factorial(n)
-Calculates the factorial of the number n.
+Calculates the factorial of the given number n.

 Parameters:
-n (integer) - The number to calculate the factorial of.
+n (integer): The number to calculate the factorial of.
 Must be a non-negative integer.
 Returns:
 The factorial of the number n.
 Returns 1 for 0!.
-Returns an error message if n is a negative integer.
+Returns the string "Input must be a non-negative integer" if n is negative.
-Example
+Examples
 javascript
 Copy code
+// Importing the package
 const factorial = require('factorial-package');

+// Valid examples
 console.log(factorial(0)); // Outputs: 1
 console.log(factorial(5)); // Outputs: 120

+// Invalid example
 console.log(factorial(-1)); // Outputs: "Input must be a non-negative integer" License
-ISC
+This project is licensed under the ISC License.